Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Applications

 \section{Applications}

-Our Learnable Game Engine enables a series of applications that are unlocked by its expressive state representation, the possibility to render it using a 3D-aware synthesis model, and the ability to generate sequences of states with an animation model that understands the game logic and can be conditioned on a wide range of signals.
-In the following, we demonstrate a set of selected applications.
+Our framework enables a series of applications that are unlocked by its expressive state representation, the possibility to render it using a 3D-aware synthesis model, and the ability to generate sequences of states with an animation model that understands the game dynamics and can be conditioned on a wide range of signals In the following, we demonstrate a set of selected applications.

 Our state representation is modular, where the style is one of the components.
 Style swapping is enabled by swapping the style of the desired object $\vecstyle$ in the original image with the one from a target image.
 Similarly to a traditional game engine, our synthesis model renders the current state of the environment from a user-defined perspective.
-This enables our LGE to perform novel view synthesis.
+This enables our model to perform novel view synthesis.
 We show in \apref{ap:applications} examples of both these capabilities.

 We now show a set of applications enabled by the animation model.
 In Fig.~\ref{fig:alternative_actions_qualitatives}, we show results for generating different sequences using textual actions starting from a common initial state.
 Thanks to the textual action representation, it is possible to gain fine control over the generated results and to make use of referential language.